-We commit to respond swiftly and appropriately to any allegations of plagiarism, libel and copyright infringement.
+We are committed to responding swiftly and appropriately to any allegations of plagiarism, libel and copyright infringement.
 If a major error is discovered in one of our books, we will work closely with the author(s) to either correct or withdraw the manuscript in question, maintaining a public record of its revision history.

 To facilitate reproducibility in research, we ask that you make available any data or software code linked to your analysis, whenever possible.
 We are happy to host this on your book's page on our website or to link to any institutional repositories for this purpose.
 This enhances the reusability of your work and can lead to more citations and opportunities for collaboration.

 We undertake to publish your work at our own cost.
-As we have a policy of never charging authors for publication, if you require additional services which we do not provide (e.g. translation, licensing for images etc.), you should seek these with an independent provider at your own cost and discretion.
+As we have a policy to never charge authors for publication, if you require additional services which we do not provide (e.g. translation, licensing for images, author promotion services etc.), you should seek these with an independent provider at your own cost and discretion.

-You can choose to maintain copyright or transfer copyright to us which would enable us to market your work in secondary rights markets (authors would receive 50% of any licensing proceeds) and more effectively protect it in case of infringement.
-An Open Access option is available at cost, subject to institutional funding.
+You can choose to maintain copyright or transfer copyright to us.
+By transferring copyright to us it allows us to market your work in secondary rights markets (authors would receive 50% of any licensing proceeds) and protect it more effectively in case of infringement.
+An Open Access option is available at a cost, subject to institutional funding.

-All authors (even in multiauthor volumes) receive complimentary copies of their book and can purchase additional copies at 40% discount.
+All authors of monographs and editors of multiauthor volumes receive complimentary copies of their book.
+All authors receive free PDF offprints of their contribution and can purchase copies of any print edition at a 40% discount.

 We offer fair royalties and believe our terms to be among the best in academic book publishing.
 Depending on the relation between the cost of your book’s publication and our assessment of its market potential, we may offer a modest royalty advance to authors of monographs and handbooks.
 Editors of multiauthor volumes may be offered a nominal honorarium.